Wildlife Migration and Movement

 OR 82 and I-84

-The Foundation is the fiscal sponsor for the NE Oregon (NEO) Wildlife Crossing Coalition, a group formed to address wildlife-vehicle collisions along Highway 82 and Interstate 84 in NE Oregon.
+The Foundation is the fiscal sponsor for the Wallowa County Wildlife Crossing Wildlife Project (WCWCP), a coalition of local organizations, state, and federal agencies formed to address wildlife-vehicle collisions along Highway 82 and the movement barrier that Interstate 84 is in NE Oregon for wildlife.

-• Interstate 84 is almost a complete barrier to wildlife movement.
-Our efforts in the area of Meacham pass are aimed at creating passage structures that will improve wildlife health and increase their resilience to climate change impacts, particularly degraded habitat due to drought, and more frequent wildfire events.
+Interstate 84 is almost a complete barrier to wildlife movement.
+Our goal for I-84 in NE Oregon is to increase wildlife access across I-84 by retrofitting existing bridges and culverts to accommodate wildlife use and, as needed, building dedicated wildlife passage structures to increase genetic diversity and resilience to climate change impacts, particularly degraded habitat due to drought and more frequent wildfire events.

 Portland Metro Area